Celts to the Crèche

 St. Francis said something very similar, “preach the gospel at all times and use words if necessary.”
 Even though St. Aidan struggled with the language of the Northumbrians, the Anglo-Saxons saw Aidan’s life of simplicity, good works, and faith in God and they knew that they could trust what this man was telling them about God’s love and care.

 St. Aidan was authentic and humble.
 His life spoke volumes concerning God’s character and love.
 He had a pastor’s heart in that he knew how to nurture people in their trust of God instead of banging it over their heads.
-Aidan must have been a very special person of integrity and trust for St. Hilda to change her plans from joining her sister in France as a nun to following his request to stay in Northumbria and to help him convert her people to Christ.
+Aidan must have been a very special person of integrity and trust for St. Hilda to change her plans from joining her sister in France as a nun to following his request to stay in Northumbria and to help him convert her people to Christ and to be head of a large Celtic double monastery of men and women.

 A Few Resources: